 In the segment attribute tables this information is provided in the column labeled DT.
 If the data type of the field is variable, the notation "varies" will be displayed.

 There are a number of data types defined by HL7.
-See section 2.14, "" and in Chapter 2A.
+See section 2.14, "Data types" and in Chapter 2A.

 Each field is assigned a data type that defines the value domain of the field – the possible values that it SHALL take.
 The data type SHALL have a type taken from the list of data types defined in chapter 2A.